-If the grievance is not resolved at the final internal step, the Union may file a request for mediation with the Public Employment Relations Commission (PERC) in accordance with WAC 391-55-020, with a copy to the Employer's Human Resource Services within thirty (30) days of receipt of the final internal step decision.
+If the grievance is not resolved at the final internal step, the Union may file a request for mediation with the Public Employment Relations Commission (PERC) in accordance with WAC 391-55-020, with a copy to Human Resource Services within thirty (30) days of receipt of the final internal step decision.
 In addition to all other filing requirements, the request must include a copy of the grievance and all previous responses.

-2. Non-Disciplinary and Written Reprimand Grievances (excluding disability separations)
+2. Non Disciplinary and Written Reprimand Grievances (excluding disability separations)

-If the grievance is not resolved at the final internal step, the Union may request a PARM by filing the written grievance including a copy of all previous responses with the Employer's Human Resource Services within thirty (30) days of receipt of the final internal step decision.
-Within fifteen a.
-Notify the Union in writing that a PARM will be scheduled with the Employer's Human Resource Services representative, and the Union's staff representative to review and attempt to settle the dispute.
+If the grievance is not resolved at the final internal step, the Union may request a PARM by filing the written grievance including a copy of all previous responses with Human Resource Services within thirty (30) days of receipt of the final internal step decision.
+Within fifteen days of the receipt of all the required information, the Employer will either:

+a.
+Notify the Union in writing that a PARM will be scheduled with Human Resource Services representative, and the Union's staff representative to review and attempt to settle the dispute.